-The Board believes that the above components of Executive Director remuneration serve to contribute to the realization of the Group's longterm strategy and interest and also serve to secure alignment between the interests of the Executive Directors and that of the Shareholders.
+The Board believes that the above components of Executive Director remuneration serve to contribute to the realisation of the Group's long-term strategy and interest, and also serve to secure alignment between the interests of the Executive Directors and that of the Shareholders

+Members of the Board of Directors appointed under the provisions of Article 95 retire from office at least once every three years but remain eligible for re-appointment.
+Those members of the Board elected under the provisions of Article 96 shall retire from office at the end of the next Annual General Meeting following their election, and also remain eligible for re-election.
 With the exception of the Group Chief Executive (GCE), Executive Directors are all engaged without fixed term contracts.
 In terms of current labour regulations all are regarded as employees on indefinite contracts.
 Subject to satisfactory performance, the GCE is engaged on a (renewable) fixed term contract.